 The continuation application must include a short report on the progress of the work and a brief plan for the new grant period, in total no more than about two pages.
 These attachments should outline the most significant of the possible changes to the original plan.

 A doctoral researcher must append in their application a statement from their supervisor.

 Possible funding from other sources must be stated clearly in the application.

 The purpose of multi-year grants is to offer an opportunity as continuous as possible for scientific or artistic work.

-The first-year grant instalment must be transferred within three years of the date it was awarded on.
-The final instalment of a multi-year grant must be transferred within five years of the date the first-year grant was awarded on.
+The first-year grant instalment must be withdrawn within three years of the date it was awarded on.
+The final instalment of a multi-year grant must be withdrawn within five years of the date the first-year grant was awarded on.

 A report on the use of the grant must be made within one year of the final payment of the last year of the multi-year grant.
 Although the previous year is clarified in the continuation application, the report on the use to be submitted after the final year should take a retrospective look at the whole multi-year funding and its effects.
 The report is made and submitted in the Online Service for Grantees.